“We tried Agile, but we couldn’t get support from outside of our team, so it slowly reverted back to waterfall.”

 3. Hold a kickoff meeting, inviting everyone that you’ve identified in the above groups

-This meeting will communicate reasons for implementing agile practices, roles, and responsibilities, and team member expectations for execution.
+This meeting will communicate reasons for implementing an agile approach to project management, including practices, roles and responsibilities, and team member expectations for execution.
 Review the following items, at minimum.
 Typically, this is pulled together into a short slide deck and shared in an all-hands for the project team:

 - Project History: Background and reasons behind the rollout initiative

 - Project Objectives and Goals: Desired purpose and outcomes of the rollout

 - High-Level Scope: Outline of work to be done to support the rollout

 - Timeline and Milestones: When the work can be expected, and by which deadlines

 - Expectations for Communication: What, when, and how key information will be shared